mountainMath/cansim/cran-comments.md

 * Exclude all vignettes and example code from compilation as this may cause CRAN check errors when StatCan servers are down or otherwise temporarily unavailable

+## Changes from version 0.3.5

+* Adapt to changes in dplyr, tidyr, and tibble
+* fix a bug that would not properly add hierarchies when category names are repeated